-During the beginning of 2020, the Department was extremely active in all of the schools throughout the City.
+During 2020 and the beginning of 2021, the Department was extremely active in all of the schools throughout the City to include both public and private schools.
 The Department currently has six officers trained in D.A.R.E.
 The D.A.R.E.
 Program is designed to teach students at an early age the dangers of drug and alcohol use.
 This program has been widely successful and appreciated throughout the schools.
 Due to the COVID-19 pandemic shutting down the schools, several of our D.A.R.E. officers video recorded their lesson plans, with the help of Concord TV.
-These lesson plans were played by the schools through their on-line learning platforms.
+Some of these lesson plans were played by the schools through their on-line learning platforms.
 While distance learning is still in place at both school districts, arrangements have been made to carry on with the D.A.R.E.
-Program remotely.
+Program remotely when possible.

-During the beginning of 2020, officers participated in "Police Readers" throughout the schools in the Concord and Merrimack Valley School Districts.
+Since the beginning of 2020, officers have participated in "Police Readers" throughout the schools in the Concord and Merrimack Valley School Districts.
 Officers went into first and second grade classes where they read the class a book and answered any questions the children might have.
 Due to the COVID-19 pandemic, officers made video recordings of themselves reading books.
 These videos were then shared with the schools where the videos were played over their on-line learning platforms.

-Since the beginning of 2020, members of the Police Department presented two internet safety talks in the Concord and Merrimack Valley School Districts to help educate students about the dangers of the internet and social media and how to avoid being victimized.
+Since the beginning of 2020, members of the Police Department have presented two internet safety talks in the Concord and Merrimack Valley School Districts to help educate students about the dangers of the internet and social media and how to avoid being victimized.
 Officers provided suggestions to students on how to protect themselves from becoming victims.

-The Police Department also assists the Concord School Board by participating as a member of a task force focused on developing a strategic plan for improving student safety and wellbeing.
+The Police Department has assisted the Concord School Board by participating as a member of a task force focused on developing a strategic plan for improving student safety and wellbeing.
 This task force involves a variety of stakeholders from within the Concord community, and is facilitated by Gerri King, Ph.D., a nationally recognized organizational facilitator.

-The Fire Department continues its relationship with the Concord High School CRTC Emergency Services Program in a modified format during the COVID-19 pandemic.
-This is the largest of the six programs being run in the state, with 26 students currently enrolled.
-The program is on schedule to have six students achieve Emergency Medical Technician credentials, and six students to achieve Firefighter I certification.
+The Fire Department continues its relationship with the Concord High School CRTC Emergency Services Program.
+Operations have returned to pre-COVID status.
+The recently graduated class was the largest of the six programs that were run in the state, with 26 students enrolled.
+The program had four students achieve Emergency Medical Technician (EMT) credentials, and four students achieve Firefighter I certification.
+Two of these students have chosen to further their education and are currently enrolled in advanced EMT (AEMT) school.
 The Concord Fire Department maintains a close relationship with the students in the program, with several staff members providing mentorship and serving as instructors.
-A recent Concord Monitor article highlighted a group of three brothers who have been successful in the program and who hope to pursue careers in emergency services.
+The program periodically utilizes the Fire Department training grounds for realistic training opportunities.
+Three of the recently graduated students are pursuing degrees in Fire Science at Lakes Region Community College, with one of the students being accepted into a live-in program at a Lakes Region fire department.